Lincoln, IL

 About Lincoln, IL

-Lincoln is a mid-sized city in Illinois with a population of 13,406 residents.
-The median household income is $54,390 per year, which is near the national average.
-The median age in Lincoln is 38.4 years.
+Lincoln is a mid-sized city located in Illinois with a population of 13,406 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,390 per year, which is 28% below the national median of $75,149.
+The median age of 38.4 years is close to the US median age of 38.9 years.

 Cost of Living in Lincoln, IL